-- College course [generally] taken at the high school campus where the student earns college and high school credit at the same time by taking one course; student must successfully complete course to earn credit. - Dual credit courses are generally taught by an FBISD teacher who is also employed by Houston Community College.
-There are times when the course is taught by an HCC professor at the high school campus. - These courses carry extra weight (10pts.) when a student's GPA is calculated.
+- College course taken in high school therefore earning both college and high school credit - Can be taken online or at HCC with CCRA approval - Student must successfully complete and pass the course to earn credit. - Taught by an FBISD teacher who is also employed by HCC or by an HCC professor who comes to the high school campus - Carry extra weight (10pts.) on the GPA calculation